-Protecting these life choices has been the first priority from the beginning of the negotiations.
+Protecting those who moved abroad has been the first priority from the beginning of the negotiations.

 What’s in the Withdrawal Agreement?

-The Withdrawal Agreement guarantees these citizens and their family members broadly the same rights as they have now: they can continue to live, study, work and travel freely between the UK and the EU.
+The Withdrawal Agreement guarantees these citizens and their family members broadly the same rights they had before the UK withdrew from the EU: they can continue to live, study, work and travel freely between the UK and the EU.

-The same applies to any EU citizen who moves to the UK or UK nationals who move to an EU Member State during the transition period.
+The same applies to any EU citizen who moved to the UK or UK nationals who moved to an EU Member State during the transition period.

 Who is protected by the Withdrawal Agreement?

-The Withdrawal Agreement protects those EU citizens residing in the United Kingdom, and UK nationals residing in one of the 27 EU Member States at the end of the transition period.
+The Withdrawal Agreement protects those EU citizens lawfully residing in the United Kingdom, and UK nationals lawfully residing in one of the 27 EU Member States at the end of the transition period.